Dacia Logan: Marketing and production

 Sales in Romania began in November 2012, with a starting price of €6,690.
 It is manufactured in Mioveni, Romania, and in Casablanca, Morocco, at the Somaca factory, for the North African market.
 There will be no seven-seat or panel van versions of the second generation Logan, as they have been replaced by the Lodgy and the Dokker respectively.

 The saloon version was also launched in South America, as the second generation Renault Logan, in December 2013, after being revealed at the Buenos Aires Motor Show in June 2013.
 It is manufactured at the Renault Brazil factory in São José dos Pinhais (near Curitiba).

 In March 2014, it was launched in Russia (where it is marketed as the Renault Logan).
 The model is produced at the AvtoVAZ facility in Togliatti, Samara.

 Also in 2014, the model was launched in Egypt (as the Renault Logan), together with the second generation of the Sandero and Sandero Stepway.

-As of December 2014, the Renault Symbol will be made from CKD in a new plant in Oran, Algeria.
+Production of the Logan started in Algeria in November 2014.
+Sold as the Renault Symbol, the SKD assembly of the car at the Renault Algérie plant in Oran lasted until 2020, when the plant was closed due to new regulations surrounding the assembly of cars in Algeria.
+Although production temporarily restarted in 2021 before stopping shortly after, as of 2025, the plant remains closed due to ongoing disputes between Renault and the Algerian government.

 In August 2015, the new Logan was presented in Colombia, with the pre-sale of a thousand units.
 It is manufactured in Envigado at the Renault SOFASA factory.

 In 2021, Coscharis Motors started SKD assembly in Awoyaya, Lagos (Nigeria).

+Production in Cordoba, Argentina stopped in December 2025.